 There are two main reasons why dental implants cost so much.

 First, dental implant treatment takes a LOT of time!
-This is your dentist's time - more appointments are needed than for a normal fixed bridge.
+This is your dentist's time - more appointments are needed than for, say, a normal fixed bridge.
 A lot of this time is taken up before you even have any implant surgery, by planning, and trying to anticipate potential dental implant problems.

 For a closer look at why dental implants cost so much, have a look at the page tooth implant cost.

 The equivalent fixed bridge (fixed partial denture) will always be cheaper upfront, at the time you get it, BUT getting a bridge will involve grinding down the teeth on either side of the gap, to make room for the caps or crowns that hold the replacement tooth in place.
-Most conventional fixed bridges last about 12 to 15 years.
+Most conventional fixed bridges last about 12 to 15 years, some longer.
 Then you need to get it replaced, and pay again.
 BUT one of the commonest reasons for a bridge failing is actually a problem with one of the supporting teeth UNDER THE BRIDGE.
 So this means probably having to get that problem tooth pulled, and getting a slightly bigger bridge to correct the extra missing tooth!

 Dental implants cost more upfront, but over a 20 or 30 year period will probably end up being the least expensive option!

 I recently worked for 5 years in a dental office that specialized in dental implants .
 I got to see the failures as well as the successes, and how dental implant costs depend on how complicated the situation is.
 For sure, things like bone grafting and dental sinus augmentation procedures can drive up the cost of dental implants even more.

 But what is a dental implant?